 Add it all up, and marketing for nonprofits can seem like an astronomical job.

 But there’s a silver lining.
 Most nonprofits have a compelling story to tell, and a story like that can put real purpose and drive behind a digital or traditional marketing campaign because there’s something there that actually matters—it’s real, and it’s shareable.
 Plus, even if your team is limited, you can usually count on that team to be passionate about the cause.

-And you can go a long way when you pair passion with a powerful story.
+You can go a long way when you pair passion with a powerful story.

-7 Proven Marketing Tips for Nonprofits in 2019
+9 Proven Marketing Tips for Nonprofits

 According to Emily Logan, a longtime activist and nonprofit growth/advocacy strategist, one of the most important things a nonprofit can do is focus on building relationships before making the ask.
 Establish an emotional connection between your cause and potential donors, and get a real, meaningful conversation going.
 Sure, this advice stands for pretty much any business, but it’s especially important in the nonprofit world, where you’re attempting to make a big change in some area that matters a lot to you (and your supporters, too).
 There’s more than just money on the line.

 It’s about a value exchange—you can’t just expect someone to donate to your cause without bringing value to them first.
 It’s not guilt tripping or relying on people feeling like they have to give.
 It’s an open, transparent conversation and dialogue.
 You need to respect your target audience.

 P.S.
 The conversation shouldn’t just end when the donation arrives.
 Keep the conversation going, say thanks!
 Because sometimes a simple note of gratitude is all it takes to turn a first-time donor into a repeat donor.